 Any attempt to waive any provision of this law which benefits a tenant or occupant of a dwelling is against public policy and void (Section 9-9(m)).

-This law also applies to residential property leased by a municipal or State agency (Section 9-9(n)).
+This law also applies to any residential property located in Baltimore City leased by a State agency or by the City of Baltimore (Section 9-9(n)).